reopucino/LikePoko/README.md

 LikePoko
 ========

-This game I made for learning, base on Pokopang
+This game I made for learning, base on Pokopang (using flashpunk)